My recipes → Your inbox. Sign up today!

 carrot cake energy bites on parchment paper

 Try adding this energy balls recipe to your weekend meal prep!
-You’ll have a nutritious snack ready-to-go for a busy week.
-This recipe is also super easy to double (or triple), and freezes well, so keep that in mind when you are getting your meal prep done.
+You’ll have a nutritious snack ready to go for a busy week.
+This recipe is also super easy to double (or triple) and freezes well, so keep that in mind when preparing your meal.
 Enjoy!

 Thanks so much for reading!
-You can watch the video down below and if you make this recipe I would love for you to give it a ★ rating below.
-And be sure to follow me on YouTube, Instagram, and Facebook for more healthy food inspiration.
+You can watch the video below, and if you make this recipe, I would love for you to give it a ★ rating below.
+Follow me on YouTube, Instagram, and Facebook for more healthy food inspiration.

 carrot cake energy balls on parchment paper